- Overnight in charming boutique hotels in small and less known towns of Croatia

 Day 12: Depart Cavtat

 Transfer to Dubrovnik airport.

 YOUR VACATION INCLUDES

-- Private transfers by car and driver throughout the trip (multiple drivers)
+- Private transfers by car and driver throughout the trip as per the itinerary

-- Private sightseeing tours with expert local guides of Zagreb, Varaždin and Zagorje, Poreč, Pula, Hum, Motovun, Island of Krk, Plitvice Lakes, Zadar, Šibenik, Krka Waterfalls, Trogir, Split, Ston, Korčula, Konavle and Dubrovnik
+- Sightseeing with expert local guides of Zagreb, Varaždin and Zagorje, Poreč, Pula, Hum, Motovun, Island of Krk, Plitvice Lakes, Zadar, Šibenik, Krka Waterfalls, Trogir, Split, Ston, Korčula, Konavle and Dubrovnik

 - Stop in Plešivica Hills for wine tasting